-According to the Sale of Goods Act, goods should perform as advertised, so if they say the 60 degree wash cycle washes at 60 degrees but it only washes at 50 or less then it’s not doing what they promised.
-If this causes any issues I would expect you would have a valid complaint.
-If the temperature is only out by a few degrees most people wouldn’t worry but some are significantly lower.
+According to the Consumer Rights Act 2015, goods should perform as advertised.
+So if they say the 60 degree wash cycle washes at 60 degrees but it only washes at 50 or less then it’s not doing what they promised.
+If this causes any issues I would expect you would have a very valid complaint.
+If the temperature is only out by a few degrees most people wouldn’t worry, but some are significantly lower.

 It can make a difference in various ways relating to bacteria, which is explained in detail in the Which?
 Report including which brands they tested and the results.